platformatic/undici-thread-interceptor/README.md

 - `onClientError(req, res, clientCtx, error)`

-The `clientCtx` is used to pass through hooks calls objects which cannot be set on request (which is then sent through `postMessage`, so it might be not serializable)
+The `clientCtx` is used to pass through hooks calls objects which cannot be set on request (which is then sent through `postMessage`, so it might be not serializable).

 #### Client hooks

-These are se on the agent dispatcher.
-It's possible to pass a function or an array of functions (in the latter case, the hooks are executed in order)
+These are set on the agent dispatcher.

 ```javascript
 const interceptor = createThreadInterceptor({